mouseless/mouseless.org/contents/lets-meet.md

 ## Let’s connect

-If what we do feels like a fit, we’d be happy to meet.
+If what you see feels like a fit, we’d be happy to meet.

 ::